jbe456/arch-tips/installation/dual-boot-windows-10-asus-UX301LAA.md

 ## Prepare Windows 10

 1. Double check the PC motherboard firmware "BIOS mode" is [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
 This should be the case with Windows 10.
-See [How to Check if Windows is Booted in UEFI or Legacy BIOS Mode​](https://www.eightforums.com/threads/bios-mode-see-if-windows-boot-in-uefi-or-legacy-mode.29504/) for more details.

     Each motherboard is shipped with a firmware to handle the hardware initialization process.
 Designed in 1975, BIOS, a.k.a.
 "Basic Input-Output System" has been the norm for boot firmware until 2005.
 UEFI, a.k.a.
 "Unified Extensible Firmware Interface", is BIOS' improved successor.
 It is shipped with modern PC and is the one used in this tutorial to install Arch Linux.